-(*Offal there will be a spare 1kg, 500g liver and 500g kidney this can be reused next time, saving you the offal difference as you wouldn’t need to buy the offal at the full amount, £2.10 and £2.63.)
+*With the offal, there will be a spare 1kg (500g liver and 500g kidney).
+This can be used next time, saving you the difference as you wouldn’t need to buy the offal at the full amount of £2.10 and £2.63.

-There’s Beef, Chicken, Turkey, Duck, Lamb and Oily fish. (not counting beef and tripe separately as they are the same) Now of course I could still make this cheaper by grabbing my reduced offal in the supermarket, or not have the chicken thighs and just sticking to minces, but think about enhancing the eating experience.
+So in that example there’s beef, chicken, turkey, duck, lamb and oily fish (we’re not counting beef and tripe separately as they are the same).
+Now of course I could still make this cheaper by grabbing my reduced offal in the supermarket, or not having the chicken thighs and just sticking to minces, but think about enhancing the eating experience.

-Its really important that your not done there, don’t forget about skin/fur plus here’s a small list of what you could possibly add too:
+What’s more, it’s really important you’re not done there!
+Don’t forget about adding skin/fur too.
+In addition, here’s a small list of what you could possibly also add:

--Berries; Blackberries, Raspberries, Blueberries, Red Currents, Coconut, Melon, Avocado, Pomegranate, Pears, Pineapple, Orange, Pineapple, Papaya,
+-Berries; Blackberries, Raspberries, Blueberries, Red Currents, Coconut, Melon, Avocado, Pomegranate, Pears, Pineapple, Orange, Papaya

 1% Seeds and nuts